2014-2015 Award Winners

 media coordinator at a boutique advertising agency in Charlotte, NC.

 Currently, she is a finalist for the Fulbright scholarship, which she applied for with the intention of spending a year in France researching

 the effectiveness of sexual health communications for minority groups in

 France.
-Sigourney is also in the final interview phase for the Rotary Club
+Sigourney is also the recipient of the Rotary Club

-International’s Global Grant, which may possibly award her $30,000 to pursue
+International’s Global Grant, which awarded her $30,000 to pursue

 both this project and her Master’s at American University Paris in France.

 Sharon Jenkins completed her undergraduate degree in Biology from Winthrop in May 2011 and started the traditional MAT in Biology the following fall.
 As an undergraduate Sharon was a peer mentor and worked in research with Dr. Grossoehme.
 Sharon is a WISE scholar and GA in CAS college office.
 Sharon will finish the MAT in December 2013.
 She won the Knowles Science Teaching Fellowship, which will support her professionally and financially for up to five years through a teacher preparation program to eligibility for tenure.